-Executive Director; Director of Graduate Training; Senior Staff Therapist; Supervisor
+Executive Director, Director of Graduate Training, Clinical Supervisor, Senior Staff Therapist

 Benet is The Institute for Human Identity’s Executive Director.
 He is extensively trained and experienced in Multicultural Counseling, LGBTQ issues, Cognitive Behavioral Therapy (CBT), Rational Emotive Behavioral Therapy (REBT), and Acceptance and Commitment Therapy (ACT).
 Educated in London, with a BA Honors in History, Benet worked for 15 years in London, Paris, and New York and was formerly the president of an international art company based in London and New York, and a member of the Institute of Directors.